UT27official/Portal-2-MC/README.md

 Our server:
 - portal.minekeep.gg

 !!!
-Please note that the server is under development !!!
+Please note that the server is under development and can't be joined at the moment !!!